-The 2007 TL and TL Type-S were developed to help protect its occupants with a comprehensive array of safety technologies, high-grade materials and advanced construction techniques.
+The 2008 TL and TL Type-S were developed to help protect its occupants with a comprehensive array of safety technologies, high-grade materials, and advanced construction techniques.

-Weight sensors are incorporated in the front passenger seat to determine the total weight on that seat.
-If it is less than 65 pounds (as if occupied by a small child or car seat) the front airbag will not deploy and a warning message appears on the instrument panel.
+Weight sensors are incorporated in the front passenger seat to determine the occupant's total weight on that seat.
+If weight is less than 65 pounds (such as in the case of a small child or car seat) the front airbag will not deploy and a warning message appears on the instrument panel.
 For the driver, a position sensor in the seat determines how the airbag will be deployed in the event of a frontal collision.
 If the seat is close to its forwardmost position, the front airbag is designed to deploy in the dual-stage mode.
 Otherwise, the airbag deploys in either single or dual-stage mode based on the severity of the collision and seat belt use.

-The TL and TL Type-S also feature adjustable rear outboard head restraints, and standard side curtain airbags.
+The TL and TL Type-S also feature adjustable rear outboard head restraints along with standard side curtain airbags.
 These technologies, and the use of high-tensile steel in critical areas and computer-modeled crush zones, help to ensure a high level of passenger protection.
-The TL passed the toughest government safety tests with a 5-star frontal rating in addition to achieving a "GOOD" rating in all categories evaluated during the IIHS frontal offset collision.
-The TL safety equation even extends to pedestrians with structural elements designed to reduce the likelihood of serious injury in a collision.
+The TL passed the toughest government safety tests with a 5-star frontal rating (the best rating possible) in addition to achieving a GOOD rating in all categories evaluated during the IIHS frontal offset collision.
+The safety equation even extends to pedestrians as the TL incorporates structural elements designed to reduce the likelihood of serious injury in a collision.

 The TL offers its occupants the following Acura safety technologies:

 - Front 3-point Emergency Locking Retractors (ELR) with pretensioners